-Click to view Care Courses listed by Maryland’s Core of Knowledge Areas.
-Maryland’s Core of Knowledge Areas will appear on your Care Courses certificates.
+Click below to sort Care Courses by Maryland's Core of Knowledge Areas.
+Maryland's Core of Knowledge Areas will appear on your Care Courses certificates.

 Providers with a MD Child Care Credential at level two or higher are eligible to receive up to $400 in free training reimbursements each year for core of knowledge training.
 All Care Courses that grant 2 or more clock hours may be reimbursed using the MSDE training reimbursement program.